TheRealAboutCode/plotHoleInLordOfTheRings/README/README.md

 - the fact that such a plot-hole exists is not widely known.
 - this repository has links to the discussions on a set of forums, which should go to prove that there is indeed such a plot hole.
+- discussions were held at the subreddits for the following universities:
+(*) University of California, Berkeley
+(*) University of Colorado
+(*) University of Kansas
 - please go to the data directory for the requisite information.